CBC Radio: Other services

 The CBC operates Radio Canada International (RCI), an online service.
 RCI ended its shortwave radio broadcast in June 2012.

 In some remote Canadian tourist areas, such as national or provincial parks, the CBC also operates a series of transmitters that broadcast weather alerts from Environment Canada's Weatheradio Canada service.

 The CBC formerly operated Galaxie, a digital television radio service that provides 45 channels of music programming to digital cable subscribers in both English and French.
 This service is now operated by Stingray Digital, who since relaunched the service as Stingray Music.
 The CBC also celebrates the generation of leaders, builders, and change-makers of Canada under the age of 40 through the CBC Future 40 People Choice Award.

 CBC Radio in the news

 In 2012, CBC Radio lost some of its funding due to large cuts in Canadian government spending.
-This has resulted in a reduction of the number of concerts being recorded, the closing of recording studios, and the laying off of technicians, as well as the introduction of four minutes per hour of advertising on the Radio 2 and Espace Musique stations.
+This has resulted in a reduction of the number of concerts being recorded, the closing of recording studios, and the laying off technicians, as well as the introduction of four minutes per hour of advertising on the Radio 2 and Espace Musique stations.
 The CBC's requirement to air advertising on the stations expired on August 31, 2016; it was fully discontinued on September 1.